sumitmaji/kubernetes/install_k8s/registry/README.md

 ## Configuration

-The following table lists the configurable parameters of the ingress nginx controller install and their default values.
+The following table lists the configurable parameters of the registry install and their default values.

 | Parameter                  | Description                                                             | Default                               |
 |----------------------------|-------------------------------------------------------------------------|---------------------------------------|